-For purposes of complying with the California Health and Safety Code 119402, BioMarin has put in place a limit of $3,500 on the total value of all gifts, promotional materials of monetary value, meals, etc. that may be provided to any individual medical or healthcare professional during any calendar year shall not exceed $5,000.00.
-For the avoidance of doubt, the amounts paid for bona fide services provided to BioMarin and similar payments permitted under the PhRMA Code are excluded from this calculation.
+For purposes of complying with the California Health and Safety Code 119402, BioMarin has put in place a limit of $3,500 on the total value of all gifts, promotional materials, or items or activities that may be provided to any California healthcare professional during any calendar year.
+Per the California requirement, the amounts paid for bona fide services provided to BioMarin and similar payments permitted under the PhRMA Code are excluded for this calculation.
 This annual limit shall be monitored and subject to periodic review by the Global Compliance & Ethics (“GCE”) department.

 Education and Training

 Our Program includes education and training of our Directors, officers, and employees on BioMarin’s Program and compliance related activities, risks, and laws.

 BioMarin is committed to maintaining awareness of the Program through communication to its employees.
 BioMarin distributes communications to employees through a variety of methods including but not limited to all-hands meetings, Commercial team meetings, and company-wide or department-specific emails.
 BioMarin also maintains a toll-free hotline and website for reporting compliance concerns, as well as a process for investigating and documenting concerns.
 In the U.S., reporters can reach the hotline by calling +1 (866) 513-7198.
 Other countries’ access numbers, as well as the ability to report online, are available at www.BIOMARIN.ethicspoint.com.

 BioMarin requires Directors, officers, and employees to promptly report suspected or actual violations of our Program and laws and regulations governing our business.
 Our toll-free hotline and website allow for anonymous reporting (except where prohibited by law) and is monitored by the Compliance Officer.

 Auditing and Monitoring